natalieagus/50005-2023/_os_notes/week1-3_resource.md

 # Interrupt-Driven I/O Operations

-Interrupt-Driven I/O operations allow the CPU to efficiently handle interrupts without having to waste resources; waiting for asynchronous interrupts.
+Interrupt-Driven I/O operations allow the CPU to efficiently handle interrupts without having to waste resources (waiting for asynchronous IO requests).
 This notes explains how interrupt-driven I/O operations work in a nutshell.
 There are <span style="color:#f7007f;"><b>two kinds of interrupts</b></span>:

 1. <span style="color:#f7007f;"><b>Hardware Interrupt</b></span>: input from external devices activates the interrupt-request-line, thus pausing the current execution of user programs.
 2. <span style="color:#f7007f;"><b>Software Interrupt</b></span>: a software generated interrupt that is invoked from the instruction itself because the current execution of user program needs to access Kernel services.